AsaiKen/dom-based-xss-finder/README.md

 ## Usage

+**This tool is a dynamic JavaScript tracer, not a static JavaScript scanner.
+So you must execute JavaScript by manual crawling with this extension starting.**

 - Click the icon and hit "Start".
 - Browse pages that you want to scan.
 - If the extension finds a possible vulnerability of DOM based XSS, the extension shows a entry for that url.